material-components/material-components-android/docs/components/NavigationView.md

 ### Header views

-You can add one header in the XML layout, but you can add multiple header views programmatically with `addHeaderView(View)` (even if you already added one in the XML layout).
+You can only add one header in the XML layout, but you can add multiple header views programmatically with `addHeaderView(View)` (even if you already added one in the XML layout).
 You can use `getHeaderView(int)` to get any of the header views at runtime.

 If you need to access the header view you added in the XML layout, that will always be the first header view, so you can get it with `getHeaderView(0)`.